AllyPham04/Sign-Language-Recognition-App/README.md

 │   └── model_sign_language.tflite    # Trained TensorFlow Lite model (~100K samples)
 │
-├── steps/                            # Source code for preprocessing and training │   └── get_model.py                  # Script to define and train the model │
+├── steps/                            # Source code for preprocessing and training │   └── constants.py                  # Script to list constants in the model │   └── preprocess.py                 # Script to define function for preprocessing the model
+│   └── set_up_model.py               # Script to define the function for TFLite model
+│
+├── .gitignore                        # Git ignore file
-├── app.py                            # Gradio interface app for deployment on Hugging Face ├── requirements.txt                  # Python dependencies for reproducing the environment ├── .gitignore                        # Git ignore file
-└── README.md                         # Project documentation
+├── extract_keypoints_mediapipe.py    # Script to extract keypoints from video using MediaPipe ├── app.py                            # Gradio interface app for deployment on Hugging Face ├── get_model.py                      # Script to define and train the model ├── requirements.txt                  # Python dependencies for reproducing the environment └── README.md                         # Project documentation
 ```
 ## 🖥 Installation